 2. Renting an apartment in Amsterdam

 Amsterdam is a popular city to live and so, like in any major city, demand for rental apartments is high in Amsterdam.
 Prices are driven up further by expats.
 Expats live in Amsterdam only for a short period.
-Often, the corporation they work for pay their rent and so they can afford to pay a much higher rent than the locals.
+Often, they can afford to pay a much higher rent than the locals.

 Finding a flat to rent in Amsterdam

 There are different channels you can use to look for rented flats or rooms like word of mouth, university notice boards and Facebook groups.
 Rentals sites also offer apartments and rooms to rent in Amsterdam.
 For example, Nestpick is a meta-search engine for flats and rooms for rent in Amsterdam.
 You can browse most offers on their site and even create alerts for when a new property gets listed.
 Pararius.nl and Directwonen .nl offer similar services.